How Yakisugi protects timber: fire, moisture and decay explained

 | Heat and flame exposure | A charred surface behaves differently from fresh raw timber because the outer layer has already been thermally changed. | Slower surface ignition behaviour than completely untreated wood in some conditions. | This is one of the areas needing the most care.
 It is safer to discuss changed fire behaviour than to make broad fire-resistant claims. |

-Yakisugi protects timber because controlled heat changes the outer structure of the wood itself.
-That transformation alters how the surface responds to moisture, weathering, biological pressure, and outdoor exposure over time.
+Yakisugi still protects timber because controlled heat changes the outer structure of the wood itself.
+That transformation alters how the surface responds to moisture, weathering, biological pressure and outdoor exposure.
 The result is not a coating sitting on top, but a changed outer layer working with the timber beneath it.

-That is why the process still makes sense today.
-Modern research supports the underlying mechanism, but the principle is simple: when the surface of the wood is changed in the right way, the timber behaves differently outdoors.
-When that burn is followed by careful brushing, oiling, and good detailing, Yakisugi becomes a durable and elegant way to protect exterior timber without relying on synthetic preservatives alone.
+That is why the process still makes sense in modern outdoor timber use.
+The principle is simple: when the surface of the wood is changed in the right way, the timber behaves differently outdoors.
+When that burn is followed by careful brushing, oiling and good detailing, Yakisugi becomes a durable and elegant way to protect exterior timber without relying on synthetic preservatives alone.

-If you want to see how this works in practice, our Process page shows each stage of burning, brushing, and oiling in detail.
-You can also explore our Raised Beds to see how the same principles are applied in finished designs.
+If you want to see how this works in practice, our Process page shows each stage of burning, brushing and oiling in detail.
+You can also explore our Western Red Cedar raised beds to see how the same principles are applied in finished garden structures.